natemccurdy/puppet-pe_install_ps1/README.md

 Copy and paste these one-liner commands into an administrative CMD or PowerShell window.

 **NOTE:** By default, all output is hidden so that the script can run via WinRM if necessary.
-To see the installation progress, add ` -verbose $true` to the end of the `install-agent.ps1` command.
+To see the installation progress, add `-verbose` to the end of the `install-agent.ps1` command.

 #### Administrative CMD window